 13.44 If it is believed that fraud, theft or other potential gross misconduct is involved; the matter should be raised quickly as mentioned above.
 It must not be mentioned to the subject of the complaint or other colleagues as this could prejudice subsequent investigation.

-13.45 The Academy must notify the Secretary of State via the Education Funding Agency of any instances of fraud or theft where the value exceeds the sum set out in the funding agreement.
+13.45 The Academy must notify the Secretary of State via the Education and Skills Funding Agency of any instances of fraud or theft where the value exceeds the sum set out in the funding agreement.
 Any unusual or systematic fraud, regardless of value, must also be reported.

 13.46 Where there are genuine and justified suspicions of wrong doing, even though at the time of “whistleblowing” there is no concrete evidence of serious wrong doing, this should not deter anyone from going ahead and reporting the matter, particularly where it may involve potential risk to vulnerable people.